jwdeitch/reddit/README.md

 Reddit
 ======

 A simple and clean Reddit Crawler.
-Just enter a subreddit and you're set!
+Enter a subreddit and surf.

 ======

-Reddit Crawler works entirely with javascript, pulling JSON files via the reddit API and parsing imgur, gfycat, or (optionally) even any image links from the subreddit.
-You can enter 'help' for more information or 'options' to change some settings.
-Reddit Crawler can optionally utilize LazyLoad (via unveil.js) to work smoothly on slower systems.
+*Usage*

+Type the name of a subreddit or multireddit and press enter.
+No /r/ prefix.

+Append a number to the name, seperated with a space, for the following filters:

+1 - Top of all Time
+2 - New
+3 - Top of the Year
+4 - Top of the Month

+Use `help` for informations and `options` to change several settings.

+From the settings you can:

+- Disable fullscreen Slideshows
+- Disable HTML5 Video
+- Block NSFW Content
+- Increase the scale of the grid layout
+- Enable smooth label transitions
+- Disable Subreddit Suggestions
+- Block sources other than imgur and gfycat
+- Swap to Nightmode